ghostminator/Artemis-Engine-Android/README.md

-# Artemis-Engine-Android

-Ah, you’re right!
-My bad — I got a bit ahead of myself there.
-Since it’s an **Android** version of the app, the setup process will definitely differ, especially in terms of installation and dependencies.
-Let me correct that for you.
-Here's an updated **README.md** that reflects the Android version of **Artemis Engine**:

----

 # Artemis Engine - Android Version

 Artemis Engine is a sophisticated, institutional-grade trading analysis platform built for Android devices.
 Combining real-time market data, advanced technical indicators, and deep learning models, Artemis Engine provides actionable financial insights directly on your mobile.
 With AI-powered analyst reports, predictive tools, and interactive charting, it helps bridge the gap between raw data and strategic decision-making.